Slovenia Itinerary 7 days: Best of cities, lakes, & the Alps

 If you are into winter sports, plan to visit Slovenia in January.
 Winter activities include skiing, snowboarding, and snowshoeing in Triglav National Park, and nearby areas.

 Slovenia is not super expensive.
-It is not like Switzerland or Iceland that you need to specially budget, but it is not as affordable as Belgrade or Zagreb either.
-The services, and money value was at par with what we spend here in Canada.
+It is not like Switzerland or Iceland you need to specially budget, but it is not as affordable as Belgrade or Zagreb either.
+The services and money value were at par with what we spend here in Canada.
 We found great accommodation at the centre, tours were affordable at less than $100 USD per day.

 If you wish to extend this itinerary, you can go further south to Dubrovnik, or head to Mostar from Split (Mostar and Sarajevo are located in Bosnia Herzegovina).